ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 In this section, you will be guided on creating a Hello world app which can read barcodes from camera video input. `Dynamsoft Camera Enhancer` will be used to deploy the camera video input module in this guide.
 Please follow the steps below.

-### Initialize the barcode reader and the camera enhancer
+### Initialize the Barcode Reader and the Camera Enhancer

 Add the following code to instantiate the camera enhancer and camera view.